lucasdevtec/vnw-react-api-router/README.md

 # Vai na Web - To Do

-This is a solution for VNW To Do.
+This is a solution for VNW API and Router.
 Exercise proposed by [Vai na Web](https://vainaweb.com.br/) in the Front-End Developer course.

 ## Table of contents